RandomSeeded/pixyll/_posts/2015-08-25-n-queens-part-1.md

 I recently came across [this tweet](https://twitter.com/ruanpethiyagoda/status/332992908565295104) by Hack Reactor’s Ruan Pethiyagoda.

 N-Queens (check out a description of the problem [here](https://en.wikipedia.org/wiki/N_queens), solved, bitwise, in JavaScript, in so few characters he still had room left-over for a comment shout-out.
 Impressive!
-Intimidating! …indecipherable?
+Intimidating! ...indecipherable?

 Well, let’s unpack it and find out.
 With a few judicious line breaks, we get the much-improved function below: